Measure twice and cut once – Carpentry Proverb.

 General Purpose:

 If you're just starting and want to buy one tape measure that will keep you covered for most situations, then go for a 10m length hard option.
-This size is usually fairly lightweight and can be carried around, ready for use in on-the-go situations.
+This size is fairly lightweight and can be carried around, ready for use in on-the-go situations.

 Buildings or large projects:

-If you're on-site and measuring the length of walls or property boundaries, a longer tape measure will be useful.
+If you're on-site measuring the length of walls or property boundaries, a longer tape measure will be useful.
 Additionally, look for one that has a locking mechanism.
 This allows you to pull the tape out to the length you need and lock it in place while you make notes.
 A hook on the end of the tape is nifty because it makes things easier if you're on your own.

 Multi-purpose projects: